FLATHEAD GUIDE AND GEAR

 Lure fishing for Flathead has become one of the most popular methods, as fishing technology has improved over the years so have the lures which has opened a variety of new ways of catching Flathead.

 Bouncing Soft-Plastics off the bottom allows us to search a variety of depths which make them a versatile and great first choice of from a lure!
+The most successful soft plastic designs are the "flick" type lures that need a good lift of the rod tip to work.
+Lures like the Nomad Live Ops Jerk Squid and the Daiwa Bait Junkie Prawn are popular lures for local waters including Narrabeen lake.

 Diving Hard Bodies/Jerkbaits are going to be great for areas like the Sand Flats as they only dive to a specific depth.
 Just slow roll them or give the lure a jerking action mixed in with a slow roll and pauses.
+A popular lure is the Daiwa Double Clutch.

 Vibes/Blades produce a vibrating movement when worked making it highly effective and is typically used like a Soft-Plastic, generally bouncing off the bottom with a long lift of the rod letting the vibe flutter back down.